Click on a question below to open the answer, and then click again to close.

 These events are designed to introduce you to each school’s program and philosophy.
 The structure of these will look and feel different at each school – some have a formal program, others are a self-guided exploration of campus, and others are a combination of both.
 Pre-registration is required for some schools, so make sure to check each school’s website for details.

-School fairs are a great way to gather a lot of information about different schools.
-Typically each school will have their own booth or table with someone to talk to, as well as brochures and other information about that school for you to take home.
-Puget Sound Independent Schools hosts three school fairs each year:
+School fairs are a great way to gather a lot of information about different schools in one place.
+At PSIS fairs, each school will have its own booth or table with someone to talk to, as well as brochures and other information about that school for you to take home.
+Puget Sound Independent Schools hosts four school fairs each year:

 - Seattle Independent School Fair